SimonSubokLee/ston-docs-son/admin/origin.rst

        ]
    }

--  ``VirtualHost`` The virtual host name
+-  ``VirtualHost`` The virtual host name.

--  ``Address`` :ref:`env-vhost-activeorigin` .
-   ``Active`` will be returned if the configured address is in use, and ``Inactive`` will be returned when the address is not in use due to an error.
+-  ``Address`` :ref:`env-vhost-activeorigin`.
+It will return ``Active`` if the address is being used, and ``Inactive`` if not being used (due to an error).

--  ``Address2`` :ref:`env-vhost-standbyorigin` .
-   ``Active`` will be returned if the configured address is in use, otherwise ``Inactive`` will be returned.
+-  ``Address2`` :ref:`env-vhost-standbyorigin`.
+It will return ``Active`` if the address is being used, and ``Inactive`` if not being used.

--  ``ActiveIP`` the IP list and TTL that are in use.
-   If the origin server is set by IP address, an identical IP ``Address`` with a TTL value of 0 will be returned.
-   If it is set by domain, the return value depends on the Resolving result.
+-  ``ActiveIP`` The list of IPs in use and their TTLs.
+If the origin server is set with an IP address, an identical IP will be shown in ``Address`` with a TTL of 0.
+If set with a domain, the values depend on the resolving results.
 Various IPs and TTLs are used.

--  ``InactiveIP`` The IP list and TTL that are not in use.
-   Even though the IP is not in use, it could be in a recovery status or be managed by HealthChecker.
-   If the address is not recovered wihtin the TTL, it'll be removed.
+-  ``InactiveIP`` The list of IPs not in use and their TTLs.
+Even though they are not in use, they can still be in a recovery status or being managed by Health-Checker.
+If the address is not recovered within the TTL, it will be removed.